List of Victorious characters: Rex Powers

-In 2011, Rex's in-universe actor, Christopher Cane, hosted a bloopers episode of Victorious titled "Blooptorious" in which he interviewed cast members and showed (apparently real) outtakes from the series.
-In the episode, Cane is not accompanied by Robbie, and presents himself as a serious actor with posh manners and a British accent.
-Cane shows footage of what he describes as his own original audition for Victorious.
-The presented scene begins with Cane reading his assigned lines in the formal style of a classical stage actor.
-However, an offstage director’s voice then instructs Cane to instead try reading his lines with a more “authentic” American accent, whereupon Cane repeats the exercise using his familiar streetwise Rex Powers form of speech, which pleases the offstage director.
-When the clip ends, Cane informs the audience that he was offered a role on Victorious shortly after this audition.

-He also mentions that, prior to being offered the role of Rex in Victorious, he was almost given the role of Spencer Shay in iCarly, but was ultimately not chosen in favour of Jerry Trainor, whom he hates for that reason, as well as because Trainor is dating his ex-girlfriend.
+In 2011, Rex's in-universe actor Christopher Cane hosted a bloopers episode of Victorious titled "Blooptorious" in which he interviewed cast members and showed outtakes from the series.
+In the episode, Cane is not accompanied by Robbie.
+He also mentions that, prior to being offered the role of Rex in Victorious, he was almost given the role of Spencer Shay in iCarly, but was ultimately not chosen in favor of Jerry Trainor, whom he hates for that reason, as well as because Trainor is dating his ex-girlfriend.
 Cane also hosted a 2011 blooper episode of iCarly titled "iBloop 2: Electric Bloopaloo".

 Rex later had a guest appearance at the end of the 2015 Game Shakers episode 'Tiny Pickles' (Season 1, Episode 5) where he is a truck driver.